 |

-The overall gentle irony of these artists gives way to a fiercer satire in the work of Allen Jones (b.1937), who has been obsessed by the use of the female figure in commercial art and the sex industry.
-The obviously erotic purpose of these images is satirized in his sharp-breasted, fishnet-legged but often significantly faceless figures with their gaudy colour and slick outlines.
+The overall gentle irony of these artists gives way to a fiercer satire in the work of Allen Jones (b.1937), who has been obsessed by the use of the female figure in commercial art.
+The obviously suggestive purpose of these images is satirized in his sharp-breasted, fishnet-legged but often significantly faceless figures with their gaudy colour and slick outlines.
 There is irony, too, in the social comment of Richard Hamilton (b.1922), whose images, often based on press photographs and advertisements, distil the ethos of the anti-Conservative satire that spread through the media in the 1960s.
 It is worth remembering that the British

-and urgent spontaneity, continue to see London through Sickertian eyes.
+spontaneity, continue to see London through Sickertian eyes.
+We encounter

-We encounter similarly dense paint in the work of Frank Auerbach
+similarly dense paint in the work of Frank

-of Bomberg, who taught them both at the Borough Polytechnic.
-Like Kossoff
+the later style of Bomberg, who taught them both at the Borough Polytechnic.

-too, he chooses London subjects - its people and its landscapes.
-It is
+Like Kossoff too, he chooses London subjects - its people and its landscapes.

 contorted surfaces to discover the firm, tautly disciplined structures